ArmandKrache/stirred_app/README.md

 `git remote remove origin`

-3. Add the new remote repository :
+3. Add the new remote repository (You might need to create a new Git repository first) :

 `git remote add origin [new_remote_repository_url]`